Research Governance Framework

 You must ensure in your application that:

-- A sponsor has been identified who is willing to take overall responsibility for confirming that everything is ready for the research to begin (This may be Directorate for Adults, Health and Wellbeing for internal staff)
+- A sponsor has been identified who is willing to take overall responsibility for confirming that everything is ready for the research to begin (This may be Directorate for Families, Health and Wellbeing for internal staff)

 - Ethical standards are met (including any details of external ethics review)